Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What "normal" homes become available at $200k in Panay Island as of 2026?

-As of early 2026, a $200,000 budget (around 11.8 million pesos) in Panay Island unlocks access to good one-bedroom condos in Iloilo City's prime Mandurriao district, including units in developments near the Iloilo Business Park and Atria Park District, or smaller two-bedroom units in slightly less central locations.
+As of early 2026, a $200k budget (around ₱11.8 million) in Panay Island typically opens the door to a good one-bedroom condo or a smaller two-bedroom unit in Iloilo City's Mandurriao district, including developments near the Iloilo Business Park and Atria Park District by Ayala Land.

 By the way, we have much more granular data about housing prices in our property pack about Panay Island.